 - Signature Programs

+The application process for grants is now open.
 For more information, contact email@example.com.

-Through the Diamond Project, Cubs Charities is awarding $330,985 to improve the quality, safety and accessibility of local baseball fields or indoor training facilities.
-The grantees for the 2014 Cubs Charities Diamond Project are:
+Since 2014, Cubs Charities has awarded more than $1.7 Million in capital improvement grants to improve the quality, safety and accessibility of local baseball fields or indoor training facilities.
+Grantees include: